Schobs/MediMarker/README.md

     *Default:* 0

-- **SAMPLER_MODE** ("full" OR "patch"): The sampling mode. "full" will resize images to the resolution of SAMPLER.INPUT_SIZE, and use these images for training (recommended). "patch" will sample patches from the images using the settings of SAMPLER.PATCH (beta).
+- **SAMPLER_MODE** ("full" OR "patch_bias"): The sampling mode. "full" will resize images to the resolution of SAMPLER.INPUT_SIZE, and use these images for training (recommended). "patch_bias" will sample patches from the images using the settings of SAMPLER.PATCH (beta).

      *Default:* "full"